Loft Conversion Guide

 Always talk to your neighbours about your plans early on, but be aware that this formal notice is a legal requirement.

-• Ask for a breakdown of costs to ensure you’re not overpaying for any particular parts of the work.
+• Do they offer a written quote?
+Ask for an itemised breakdown of costs to ensure you’re not overpaying for any particular parts of the work, using MyJobQuote to find local loft conversion specialists quickly and easily with no obligation.

 FAQs

-Can I Use a Loft as a Bedroom?
+Can I Use a Loft Conversion as a Bedroom?

 Ready to get a price for your home improvement project?